Klemming (on Dardel)

 Storage areas

 Klemming is divided into three main storage areas shown in the table below.
 Replace u/username by the initial letter of your username and then the full username, and projectname by the name of the project.
+Note that only the home area is backed up.

 Area